Frequently Asked Questions

 A. In 2006, the Government of Canada announced its intent to regulate rail sector emissions.
 The Minister of Transport is responsible for developing and implementing new regulations under the Railway Safety Act.

 These regulations will help reduce criteria air contaminant emissions from the rail sector that harm our health and the environment.

 Q. What are criteria air contaminants and why is it important to reduce them?

-A. People produce criteria air contaminants in many ways, including burning fossil fuels (such as in fuel-burning engines and motors).
-These emissions produce smog and acid rain, which impact human health and the environment.
+A. Criteria air contaminants are produced in many ways, including in the burning of fossil fuels such as in fuel-burning engines and motors.
+These emissions produce smog and acid rain, which have an impact on human health and the environment.
 Two of the most harmful criteria air contaminants emitted from vehicle engines are nitrogen oxides (NOx) and particulate matter (PM).
-To learn more, please visit Environment Canada's Criteria Air Contaminants Web site.
+To learn more about these pollutants, Environment and Climate Change Canada's Criteria Air Contaminants Web site.